suleiman-hamza/naira-converter/README.md

  Using the latest `Vue3`, `Vite`, `TypeScript` and other mainstream technology for development.
 It comes with chart history for all available currencies.

-**Welcome to the Currency Converter Project!**

-**Contribution Guide**

-We're excited that you're interested in contributing to this project.
-Your contributions help make this project better for everyone.

 **Getting Started**

 1. **Fork the Repository:**